 Litigation, SEC Enforcement and White Collar Criminal Defense

-For more than 30 years, Mr. Marmaro has defended individuals and corporations successfully, both nationally and internationally, in all phases of complex civil, criminal and regulatory matters, including those involving allegations of insider trading, accounting and disclosure irregularities, violations of the Foreign Corrupt Practices Act, stock options backdating, market manipulation, financial frauds and wrongful termination.
-Mr. Marmaro has tried numerous cases in federal and state courts around the country, and he has conducted internal corporate investigations for Fortune 500 companies, involving allegations of stock options backdating, insider trading, tax violations and corporate opportunity issues.
+For more than 30 years, Mr. Marmaro has successfully defended individuals and corporations, both nationally and internationally, in all phases of complex civil, criminal and regulatory matters, including those involving allegations of insider trading, accounting and disclosure irregularities, violations of the Foreign Corrupt Practices Act, stock options backdating, market manipulation, financial fraud, health care fraud and wrongful termination.
+Mr. Marmaro has tried numerous cases in federal and state courts around the country, and he has conducted internal corporate investigations for Fortune 500 companies, involving allegations of stock options backdating, insider trading, tax fraud, federal and state health care law violations, and corporate opportunity issues.
 He has represented clients in their most formidable and difficult lawsuits and investigations, including the following:

 - successfully defended William J. Ruehle, the former CFO of Broadcom, in the largest stock options backdating case brought by the federal government.
 In what only can be described as an extraordinary result, after a jury trial lasting nearly two months, Judge Cormac J. Carney of the Central District of California dismissed the indictment against Mr. Ruehle, dismissed the stock options backdating indictment against Broadcom co-founder Dr. Henry T. Nicholas, withdrew Broadcom co-founder Dr. Henry Samueli’s guilty plea and dismissed the case against him, and dismissed the pending SEC case against Mr. Ruehle, Drs.
 Nicholas and Samueli, and David Dull, the former general counsel of Broadcom;

 - represented Greg Reyes, the former CEO and chairman of Brocade, in criminal, SEC and civil litigation in the first stock options backdating case to go to trial.
-The Ninth Circuit unanimously reversed Mr. Reyes’ conviction in his first trial based on prosecutorial misconduct;
+The Ninth Circuit unanimously reversed Mr. Reyes’ conviction in this trial based on prosecutorial misconduct;

 - served as co-lead counsel in the successful defense of a former CEO and chairman of Columbia Savings & Loan, who was acquitted on all 60 criminal counts against him following a two-month jury trial;

-- represented executives of several leading corporations in SEC enforcement matters, including Critical Path (defense of former CEO); Gemstar-TV Guide (defense of former CFO of TV Guide); Peregrine Systems (defense of former controller); and Netopia (defense of former VP of sales).
+- represented executives of several leading corporations in SEC enforcement matters, including Critical Path (defense of former CEO); Gemstar-TV Guide (defense of former CFO of TV Guide); Peregrine Systems (defense of former controller); and Netopia (defense of former VP of sales); and

-In addition, Mr. Marmaro routinely is retained by broker-dealers in connection with criminal and regulatory investigations by the DOJ, SEC, FINRA and the New York attorney general.
-These representations have involved IPO allocations, market timing and revenue recognition issues.
-Mr. Marmaro also has represented audit and special committees of public companies in connection with internal investigations into various allegations.
+In addition, Mr. Marmaro routinely is retained by broker-dealers in connection with criminal and regulatory investigations by the DOJ, SEC, FINRA and the New York attorney general involving IPO allocations, market timing and revenue recognition issues.
+He also has represented audit and special committees of public companies in connection with internal investigations into various allegations.

-Mr. Marmaro has appeared on CNN, KNBC and CNBC as an “expert commentator” on SEC enforcement and white collar criminal issues.
-He is quoted frequently in such publications as The New York Times, The Wall Street Journal, The Los Angeles Times, The Washington Post, USA Today and Fortune magazine on issues relating to white collar criminal defense and SEC enforcement.
-He contributed to Navigating Today’s Environment: The Directors’ and Officers’ Guide to Restructuring (BeardGroup, Globe White Page Ltd., 2010) and is a frequent speaker at conferences and bar groups on trial techniques and defending SEC and white collar cases.
+He has appeared on CNN, KNBC and CNBC as an “expert commentator” and has been quoted in such publications as The New York Times, The Wall Street Journal, The Los Angeles Times, The Washington Post, USA Today and Fortune magazine on topics related to his practice.
+Mr. Marmaro contributed to Navigating Today’s Environment: The Directors’ and Officers’ Guide to Restructuring (BeardGroup, Globe White Page Ltd., 2010) and he is a frequent speaker at conferences and bar groups on trial techniques and defending SEC and white collar cases.

 Mr. Marmaro has been on the faculty of the Attorney General’s Advocacy Institute at the U.S. Department of Justice, where he participated in training assistant U.S. attorneys from around the country.
-In addition, he has served as the president of the Los Angeles Chapter of the Federal Bar Association.
-He has served as the co-chairman of the Central District’s Attorneys Delegation to the Ninth Circuit Judicial Conference and as the co-chairman of the Trial Practice Committee of the ABA’s Litigation Section.
+In addition, he has served as the president of the Los Angeles Chapter of the Federal Bar Association, the co-chairman of the Central District’s Attorneys Delegation to the Ninth Circuit Judicial Conference and as the co-chairman of the Trial Practice Committee of the ABA’s Litigation Section.
 Mr. Marmaro also has taught civil trial practice at Southwestern Law School.

 J.D., New York University School of Law, 1975 (Executive Editor, Journal of International Law and Politics)